Albin05/Bebodywise-frontend-U4/README.md

 We deployed the front-end on Netlify.

 Functionalities such as add to cart, checkout, login & signup are added.
-The products data is fetched from an API we created we created by ourselves.
+The products data is fetched from an API we created by ourselves.

 We have also use bootstrap to implement the sliders on the homepage.